Amcache: the complete Windows .hve forensics reference

 Timestamps#

-Amcache exposes multiple different timestamps, and confusing them is the #1 mistake new Amcache analysts make:
+Amcache exposes multiple distinct timestamps.
+Confusing them is the #1 mistake new analysts make:

 Field What it represents

-KeyLastWriteTimestamp Registry last-write of the key containing this entry.
-The closest thing to "when Amcache recorded this file".
+KeyLastWriteTimestamp Registry last-write of the containing key.
+Closest thing to "when Amcache recorded this".

-LinkDate PE-header TimeDateStamp — when the binary was compiled / linked.
-Attacker-controllable; do not treat as evidence of presence time.
+LinkDate PE TimeDateStamp.
+When the binary was compiled.
+Attacker-controlled.
+Do not treat as presence time.

-LastModified (when present) Inventory-side last-modified marker; not present in every schema version.
+LastModified (when present) Inventory-side last-modified marker.
+Not in every schema.

-MsiInstallDate When the parent MSI was installed (if the file came from one).
+MsiInstallDate When the parent MSI was installed (if any).

 The right pivot for "when did this binary appear on this host?" is KeyLastWriteTimestamp.
-Full coverage: Amcache timestamps explained.
+See Amcache timestamps explained.

 Path, publisher, IsPeFile#

-IsPeFile = True AND Publisher is empty AND FullPath is under \Users\, \AppData\, \ProgramData\, or \Temp\.
+IsPeFile = True AND Publisher empty AND FullPath under \Users\, \AppData\, \ProgramData\, or \Temp\.

-That single filter, applied to InventoryApplicationFile, surfaces the vast majority of commodity-malware artefacts on a typical infected host.
-It also throws plenty of false positives — pirated software, custom developer scripts, portable apps — which is why it is a triage filter, not a detection rule.
+Applied to InventoryApplicationFile, this surfaces the vast majority of commodity-malware artefacts on a typical infected host.
+Plenty of false positives (portable apps, dev tools, custom scripts) but it is a triage filter, not a detection rule.

 What Amcache is not#

-A binary appearing in Amcache means the appraiser saw the file on disk at inventory time.
-The appraiser inventories files based on where they live (Program Files, ProgramData, the Start menu, recently touched paths) — not based on whether they ran.
+A binary in Amcache means the appraiser saw the file at inventory time.
+The appraiser inventories based on path, not based on whether the binary ran.
 A binary can appear in Amcache without ever having executed.

 The appraiser misses things: